foresthz/vscode-gitlens/README.md

 - a [_GitLens_ explorer](#gitlens-explorer 'Jump to the GitLens explorer') to navigate and explore repositories
 - a [_GitLens File History_ explorer](#gitlens-file-history-explorer 'Jump to the GitLens File History explorer') to navigate and explore file histories
+- a [_GitLens Line History_ explorer](#gitlens-line-history-explorer 'Jump to the GitLens Line History explorer') to navigate and explore file line histories
 - an on-demand [_GitLens Results_ explorer](#gitlens-results-explorer 'Jump to the GitLens Results explorer') to navigate and explore commit searches, visualize comparisons between branches, tags, commits, and more
 - authorship [code lens](#code-lens 'Jump to the Code Lens') showing the most recent commit and # of authors to the top of files and/or on code blocks
 - an unobtrusive [current line blame](#current-line-blame 'Jump to the Current Line Blame') annotation at the end of the line